heseltime/daily-reports/README.md

 # Welcome to (Progress | X) Reports with the OpenAI API!

 Where X is any type of report you need to make, progress reports being just my particular use case right now!
+See examples below, validating this LLM use case.
+One repetitive writing task offshored to LLM land, the perfect use case for this tech at this moment :rabbit2:

 ## The Idea

-Go to the setup :wrench: section to give it a try with your own reporting-like task, on your own machine/with your own OpenAI API Key, once you have the idea :bulb:
+Go to the setup :wrench: section to give it a try with your own reporting-like task, on your own machine/with your own OpenAI API Key, once you have the idea :bulb: - outlined in terms of the following use case.

 ### Use case